Deformable Generator Networks: Unsupervised Disentanglement of Appearance and Geometry: Model and learning algorithm

 \subsection{Warping function}

 A warping function usually includes a geometric transformation operation for image coordinates and a differentiable interpolation (or resampling) operation.
-The geometric transformation describes the destination coordinates $(x,y)$ for every location $(u,v)$ in the source coordinates.
-The geometric operation only modifies the positions of pixels in an image without changing their colors and illumination.
-Therefore, the color and illumination information and the geometric information are naturally disentangled by the geometric generator and the appearance generator in the proposed model.
+The geometric transformation describes the target coordinate $(x,y)$ for every location $(u,v)$ in the source coordinate.
+The geometric operation only modifies the positions of pixels in an image without changing the color or illumination.
+Therefore, the appearance information and the geometric information are naturally disentangled by the two generators in the proposed model.

-The geometric transformation $\Phi$ can be a rigid affine mapping, as is used in the spatial transformer networks \cite{jaderberg2015spatial}, or a non-rigid deformable mapping, which is the case in our work.
-Specifically, the coordinates displacement $(dx,dy)$ (or the dense optical flow field) of each regular grid $(x,y)$ in the output warping image $X$ are generated by our geometric generator $F_g(Z^g;\theta_g)$.
+The geometric transformation $\Phi$ can be a rigid affine mapping, as used in the spatial transformer networks \cite{jaderberg2015spatial}, or a non-rigid deformable mapping, which is the case in our work.
+Specifically, the coordinate displacement $(dx,dy)$ (or the dense optical flow field) of each regular grid $(x,y)$ in the output warped image $X$ are generated by the geometric generator $F_g(Z^g;\theta_g)$.
 The point-wise transformation in this deformable mapping can be formulated as

 where $(u,v)$ are the source coordinates of the image generated by the appearance generator $F_a(Z^a;\theta_a)$.